 If you want to color the resin, now is the time to do it.
 Split your resin among several cups.
 Add your colors, then mix well.

-The easiest way to start is by pouring the colors in ribbons onto your surface.
+The easiest way to start is by pouring a small amount of the colors in ribbons onto your surface.
 Then, watch them blend.
 Next, use your stirring utensil to push the colors around.
-You can also pick up your resin painting surface and shift it from side to side to get the colors to spread over the surface.
+Another option is to tilt your resin painting surface back and forth to help the colors spread evenly.

 💡 Pro tip: When you get a look you like, LEAVE IT ALONE.
 I have ruined epoxy art paintings because I didn’t stop when I should have.